kiskeyix/god-inotify/README.md

 Now you can freely add processes to watch by simply creating YAML files in _/etc/god/process/_, e.g.:

+To watch apache2 you can do the following

 ```terminal
 cat > /etc/god/process/apache2.yml <<-EOF